tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 `production` environments but read the caveats about validating receipt from sandbox tester in `production` environment in the next section.

+NOTE: there are lots of `Network request failed` errors when trying
+      to purchase test subscription - so keep on trying :)

 ### run application on real device

 1. [React Native - Running on Real Device]({% post_url 2018-03-05-react-native-running-on-real-device %})